 A private Member wishing to move a motion or introduce a bill gives notice (that is, advance warning of his or her intention) in writing to the Clerk.
 Notices are listed on the Notice Paper under the heading ‘Private Members’ Business’.
 Those not selected by the Selection Committee for debate within eight sitting weeks are removed from the Notice Paper.

 The arrangement of private Members’ business is the responsibility of the Selection Committee.
 When the House is sitting the Committee meets to look at the notices lodged by private Members.
 The Committee then reports to the House, listing the matters recommended for debate on the next Monday sitting.
 The Selection Committee ensures that all Members have a fair chance of having matters debated and also takes into account the nature of the subject, for example, its importance and topicality.

 Private Members’ motions

 A motion is a proposal framed in such a way that, if agreed to, it would claim to express the will or judgment of the House.
-Typical private Members’ motions may take the form ‘That this House places on record its support for/opposes/is concerned about . . .’ or ‘That this House calls on the Government to/condemns . . .’
+Typical private Members’ motions may take the form ‘That this House places on record its support for/opposition to/ concerns about . . .’ or ‘That this House calls on the government to/condemns . . .’
 An extremely wide range of propositions has been put to the House under these procedures.
 Topics of national and international importance have been discussed, as well as matters of concern to particular regions, groups or industries.

 Private Members’ motions are generally used as a vehicle for debating an issue rather than to commit the House to an opinion or bind it to action, so the majority of motions considered as private Members’ business are not voted on.
 At the end of the time allotted they are placed on the Notice Paper for a subsequent sitting Monday.